Tree Planting 101 – Know the Basics

 • How resistant is the cultivar to disease and pests

-• Mature size of the tree (This is the biggest mistake in placement of the tree)
+• Mature size of the tree (This is the biggest mistake in the placement of the tree)

 • Know the shape, size, and structure of the mature tree